How to make a slipknot

 How to make a slipknot is the first thing you’ll need to learn to start your journey into crochet or knitting – it’s how you attach the yarn to your crochet hook or knitting needle!
-There’s a few different ways of how to make a slipknot, and if you already know how to tie a slipknot then you’re halfway there – it’s all the same basic knot regardless of whether you’re making it for crochet or knitting!
+There’s a few different ways of how to make a slip knot, and if you already know how to tie a slip knot then you’re halfway there – it’s all the same basic slip knot regardless of whether you’re making it for crochet or knitting!

 When you create slipknots for casting on in knitting or to get started with crochet, make sure you leave a fairly long tail of yarn at the end, at least 10cm in length.
 This way, you can be sure it won’t unravel and it will be easier to weave into your ends once you’ve finished.

 Remember, while you’ll need to pull it firmly, don’t make your slipknot too tight once it’s on the needle or hook.
-It needs to be able to move along, and if it’s a bit looser it will make things easier when you come to doing your first row.
+It needs to be able to move along, and if your slipknot is a bit looser it will make things easier when you come to doing your first row.
 When you first learn how to tie a slip knit it’s worth practicing it a few times to get the hang of it – before you know it making a slip knot will become second nature!

-In the step-by-step picture guides below you’ll find methods for how to make a slipknot with your crochet hook and how to make a slipknot with your knitting needle, but you can also check out our video tutorial below which shows you two different ways of how to make a slipknot with your hands (which will work for both knitting and crochet).
+In the step-by-step picture guides below you’ll find methods for how to make a slipknot for crochet and how to make a slipknot for knitting, but you can also check out our video slip knot tutorial below which shows you two different ways of how to tie a slip knot with your hands (which will work for both knitting and crochet).

 If you’re completely new to crochet, you can find loads of helpful information and resources in our crochet guide for beginners, and for knitting newbies, take a look at our complete guide to knitting for beginners for everything you need to get started.